ansible/workshops/exercises/ansible_rhel/1.8-bonus/README.md

   - Use the "command" module with the proper invocation to find the userid

-  - Delete the user and check it has been deleted
+  - Delete the user and its directories, then check that the user has been deleted

 > **Tip**
 >